-The configuration project (the project which contains the options of this folder will be copied integrally into the final Platform.
-This feature allows to add some additional libraries, tools etc. into the Platform.
+The configuration project (the project which contains the .platform file) can contain an optional dropins folder.
+The full content of this folder will be copied in the Platform during the build.
+This feature allows to add or overwrite libraries, tools, etc. into the Platform.

-The dropins folder organization should respect the final Platform files and folders organization.
+The dropins folder organization should respect the Platform files and folders organization.
 For instance, the tools are located in the sub-folder tools.
-Launch a Platform build without the dropins folder to see how the Platform files and folders organization is.
-Then fill the dropins folder with additional features and build again the Platform to obtain an advanced Platform.
+Launch a Platform build without the dropins folder to see how the Platform files and folders are organized.
+Then fill the dropins folder with additional features and build again the Platform to get a customized Platform.

-The dropins folder files are kept in priority.
-If one file has the same path and name as another file already installed into the Platform, the dropins folder file will be kept.
+Files in the dropins folder have priority.
+If one file has the same path and name as a file already installed in the Platform, the file from the dropins folder will be selected first.

-Platform build can also be customized by updating the configuration.xml file beside the platform file.
+Platform build can also be customized by updating the configuration.xml file next to the .platform file.
 This Ant script can extend one or several of the extension points available.
 By default, you should not have to change the default configuration script.